 The ancient inhabitants of this region had no such "highway" for travelling up and down the mesa.

-Outstanding scenic panoramic views are visible from Muley Point on the edge of the Cedar Mesa escarpment, a little beyond the point visible in the background, reached by a dirt road off U261 just north of Moki Dugway.
+Outstanding scenic panoramic views are visible from Muley Point on the edge of the Cedar Mesa escarpment, at/near the point visible in the background, reached by a dirt road off U261 just north of Moki Dugway.
 This back road to Mulely Point is faintly visible above the top of Moki Dugway on the U261/US163 map.
 Many people stop at the first overlook on the edge of the escarpment, which many call Muley Point, the road west to Muley Point, which is on the edge of the point, is significantly smaller and rougher.
-From Muley Point, Monumnent Valley is on the horizon behind Raplee Ridge, Goosenecks State Park is not far away, and the goosenecks of the San Juan River west of the park are immediately below the point.
+From either point, Monumnent Valley is on the horizon behind Raplee Ridge, Goosenecks State Park is not far away, and the goosenecks of the San Juan River west of the park are immediately below the point.

 Nearby are Natural Bridges National Monument, Ancestral Pueobloan ruins throughout Cedar Mesa, Glen Canyon National Recreation Area, Comb Ridge moncline, the Cockscomb monocline, Waterpocket Fold monocline (Capitol Reef National Park), scenic vistas, scenic byways, canyons and extremely narrow slot canyons, geologic formations, and primitive and wilderness areas.

-View Photos is an auto-show of Moki Dugway photos including the U261 approach to the switchbacks, the Valley of the Gods from a switchback pullout, different views of the switchbacks, photos from Muley Point, and Mexican Hat Rock in front of Raplee Ridge.
-Raplee Ridge occupies the lower right corner of the US163/U261 map south and east of US163, the Goosenecks State Park map comes from our article on the park.
+The Photo Gallery includes an auto-show of Moki Dugway photos that include the approach to the switchbacks, the Valley of the Gods from a switchback pullout, views of the switchbacks and from Muley Point, and Mexican Hat Rock in front of Raplee Ridge (lower right corner of the US163/U261 map).